Click to Rate and Give Feedback

-An incremental build reuses the results of a previous build maintained by Team Foundation Build to perform an optimized build based on the changes since the last build.
+An incremental build reuses the results of a previous build that is maintained by Team Foundation Build to perform an optimized build based on the changes since the last build.

 After you create a build definition for incremental builds, run the first build.
 This creates the required workspace and gets all the source files onto the build computer.